-- Monitor the health and welfare of participants through regular contacts at the minimum frequency outlined in Appendix D-2-a of this Waiver or increased monitoring frequency based on the need of the participant; - Monitor service plan implementation through monitoring visits with the participant, at the minimum frequency outlined in Appendix D-2-a of this Waiver or increased monitoring frequency based on the need of the participant; - Visit with the participant and his or her family, and providers of service for monitoring of health and welfare and service plan implementation; - Respond to and assess emergency situations and incidents and assure that appropriate actions are taken to protect the health and welfare of participants; - Review participant progress on outcomes and initiate service plan team discussions or meetings when services are not achieving desired outcomes; - Monitor the participant's and his or her family's satisfaction with services; - Arrange for modifications in services and service delivery, as necessary to address the needs of the participant, and modify the service plan accordingly; - Ensure that services are identified in the service plan; - Work with the authorizing entity regarding the authorization of services on an ongoing basis and when issues are identified regarding requested services; - Communicate the authorization status to service plan team members, as appropriate; - Validate that service objectives and outcomes are consistent with the participant's needs and desired outcomes; - Advocate for continuity of services, system flexibility and community integration, proper utilization of facilities and resources, accessibility, and participant rights; and - Participate in activities related to Independent Monitoring for Quality, such as obtaining consent to participate from the participant, preparing survey information, and follow up activities ("closing the loop") and other activities as identified by ODP.
+- Monitor the health and welfare of participants through regular contacts at the minimum frequency outlined in Appendix D-2-a of this Waiver or increased monitoring frequency based on the need of the participant.
+Monitoring the health and welfare of participants includes the review of information in health risk screening tools, when applicable, or whether there have been any changes in orders, plans or medical interventions prescribed or recommended by medical or behavioral professionals and whether those changes are being implemented;; - Monitor service plan implementation through monitoring visits with the participant, at the minimum frequency outlined in Appendix D-2-a of this Waiver or increased monitoring frequency based on the need of the participant; - Visit with the participant and his or her family, and providers of service for monitoring of health and welfare and service plan implementation;

+- Respond to and assess emergency situations and incidents and assure that appropriate actions are taken to protect the health and welfare of participants; - Review participant progress on outcomes and initiate service plan team discussions or meetings when services are not achieving desired outcomes; - Monitor the participant's and his or her family's satisfaction with services; - Arrange for modifications in services and service delivery, as necessary to address the needs of the participant, and modify the service plan accordingly; - Ensure that services are identified in the service plan; - Work with the authorizing entity regarding the authorization of services on an ongoing basis and when issues are identified regarding requested services; - Communicate the authorization status to service plan team members, as appropriate; - Validate that service objectives and outcomes are consistent with the participant's needs and desired outcomes; - Advocate for continuity of services, system flexibility and community integration, proper utilization of facilities and resources, accessibility, and participant rights; and - Participate in activities related to Independent Monitoring for Quality, such as obtaining consent to participate from the participant, preparing survey information, and follow up activities ("closing the loop") and other activities as identified by ODP.